rkulla/pydiction/README.md

 Since Pydiction just uses a flat dictionary file, it's extremely flexible because you can do things like re-order how you want things to appear in your popup completion menus.
 By default it will be in alphabetical order, but if you want `else` to come before `elif`, there's nothing stopping you.
-In fact, the bundled dictionary comes with some keywords and stuff re-arranged by likely usage as best as I could manage.

 Installation
 ============
 If you have Pathogen installed: